wing5wong/artisan-whs-static/source/_events/2023-06-21_battle-of-the-houses-2023-coming-soon-sign-up-now.md

 ---
-title: Battle of the Houses 2023 - sign ups close 11:05am Thursday 29 June
+title: Battle of the Houses 2023 - SIGN UPS CLOSE 11:05am Thursday 29 June
 date: 2023-06-29T05:05:17.037Z
 ---
 **Battle of the Houses 2023!**